-Attorneys arguing that there was a negligent security claim must show that the criminal attack was foreseeable to the property or store owner.
-There is no way for anyone to determine for sure that there will be a criminal attack.
-Still, property owners have a duty to understand that threats to the public could happen on their premises.
+Attorneys arguing that there was a negligent security claim generally must show that the criminal attack was foreseeable to the property or store owner.
+Property owners have a duty to understand that threats to the public could happen on their premises.
 They must consider that and then take action to protect the public from threats to their safety.

 What is “Constructive Knowledge” that an Incident Could Occur?

-Attorneys representing clients in negligent security cases must show that there was a risk of criminal activity occurring at the establishment and that the property or business owner had “constructive knowledge” that an incident may occur.
-There are two types of knowledge: actual knowledge and constructive knowledge.
+There generally are two types of knowledge: actual knowledge and constructive knowledge.
 Actual knowledge means that a person actually knows something.
 Constructive knowledge means that they really should have known something but did not.
 Even though they did not know something, they are legally presumed to know it.
 That is, if a property or business owner should have known that criminal activity could have happened, then they are legally presumed to know that it would have happened, even if they in fact did not.

 What Are Some of the Crimes That Could Trigger a Lawsuit?

-There is really no limit to the type of crime causing bodily harm that can occur in these instances.
-Here are just some examples:
+Here are some examples of the type of crime causing bodily harm that can occur in these instances: